HZG4/CS50x/README.md

 ## Acknowledgments

-I want to express our gratitude to Harvard University and the CS50x team for creating this wonderful course and making it accessible to learners around the world.
+I want to express my gratitude to Harvard University and the CS50x team for creating this wonderful course and making it accessible to learners around the world.

 ## License